 Master of Occupational Therapy Practice

 Already have a degree and want to become an occupational therapist?
-The Master of Occupational Therapy Practice is your fast-track into this rewarding healthcare career.
+The Master of Occupational Therapy Practice is your fast-track into this rewarding career.

 This two-year master's programme is specifically designed for graduates who want to change careers and become occupational therapists.
-You'll learn to help people fully participate in everyday living, using an occupation-based approach with knowledge of occupational therapy and Te Tiriti o Waitangi embedded throughout.
+You'll learn to help people fully participate in everyday living, using an occupation-based approach with knowledge of occupational science and Te Tiriti o Waitangi embedded throughout.

-You'll learn by doing, with over 1,000 hours of fieldwork placements giving you hands-on experience with real patients and healthcare teams across different healthcare settings.
+You'll learn by doing, with over 1,000 hours of fieldwork placements giving you hands-on experience with real people, families and communities across a range of services.
 The programme helps you develop practice inquiry skills and become a lifelong learner.
-When you graduate, you'll be eligible to register with Te Poari Whakaora Ngangahau o Aotearoa | The Occupational Therapy Board of New Zealand and start making a real difference in people's lives.
+When you graduate, you'll be eligible to apply to register with Te Poari Whakaora Ngangahau o Aotearoa | The Occupational Therapy Board of New Zealand and start making a real difference in people's lives.

 This programme brochure will be available soon.